tonethar/IGME-235-Shared/notes/core-skills/ftp-upload-walkthrough.md

 ## I. Create a Simple Web Page

 1) Fire up a text editor such as NotePad++, Visual Studio Code, or Brackets and create and save the following file.
-NOTE: *Be sure to use **type** "plain text" or "HTML", do NOT create web pages of type "rich text"*
+NOTE: *Be sure to use **type** "plain text" or "HTML"; do NOT create web pages of type "rich text"*

 **hello.html**